AnthonyBliss1/AnthonyBliss1.github.io/README.md

 Created custom processes to extract and clean internal business data in **Microsoft Access** and **Excel**.
 Use queried data to create and maintain KPI Tracking Dashboard and Customer AR Dashboard for Business Operations.

 ### Improved VA Wholesale Fuel Tax Reporting
-Developed process to query specific data for month end reporting and built a custom Macro-Workbook in **Excel** which formats data set to properly fit reporting requirements for electronic uploads.
+Developed process to query specific data for month end reporting and built a custom Macro-Workbook in **Excel** which formats extracted data to properly fit reporting requirements for electronic uploads.
 Created SOP outlining entire process and troubleshooting scenarios in detail.